-There are few published studies addressing the use of Restrata.
-Therefore, it is not possible to conclude whether Restrata has a beneficial effect on health outcomes.
+There are limited studies addressing the use of Restrata and/or Restrata MiniMatrix.
+Therefore, it is not possible to conclude whether Restrata or Restrata MiniMatrix have a beneficial effect on health outcomes.

 Restrata is a synthetic, resorbable fiber matrix that resembles human extracellular matrix (ECM) and acts as a scaffold material the body uses for revascularization and soft tissue regeneration.
 It is intended to treat wounds such as diabetic, venous, and pressure ulcers, as well as second-degree burns and other traumatic wounds.